ArnyminerZ/hassio-addon-emoncms/emoncms/DOCS.md

 Please report any issues.

 - [EmonESP][1] does not currently support parsing the port from the "Emoncms Server" input field, making it complex to map this addon on a non-standard HTTP port.
 See [issue][2]
+- Backup module doesn't actually work.
+It shows up in the interface, but seems to do nothing.
+We are working into fixing it.

 ## License